CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 These sources are easy to access from Perl using several modules.
 We are listing a few here that are lightweight, and which (generally) have good defaults.

+It's also preferable to use existing and up-to-date modules than to roll your own method for reading random data.
+The benefits of reducing non-core dependencies are outweighed by potential bugs introduced by duplicating code that needs to be maintained separately.

 ### Crypt::URandom

 The simplest to use, is [Crypt::URandom](https://metacpan.org/pod/Crypt::URandom).
 It is a lightweight module that